DigitalPublishingToolkit/ACIN-ClickNL-Grotenhuis/md/DEF_Pieken_en_dalen_150701.md

 **CRISP**

-*“The Creative Industry Scientific Programme will develop a knowledge infrastructure that will consolidate its leadership position as pioneer research programme within the Dutch Design Sector and Creative Industries and will stimulate its continuing growth.
-CRISP focuses on the development of Product Service Systems and on generating and disseminating the knowledge, tools and methods that are needed to design complex combinations of intelligent products and services with a highly effective user experience”*[^63]*.*
+>“The Creative Industry Scientific Programme will develop a knowledge
+>infrastructure that will consolidate its leadership position as pioneer
+>research programme within the Dutch Design Sector and Creative
+>Industries and will stimulate its continuing growth.
+CRISP focuses on
+>the development of Product Service Systems and on generating and
+>disseminating the knowledge, tools and methods that are needed to design
+>complex combinations of intelligent products and services with a highly
+>effective user experience.”[^63]

 **FES COMMIT**